-Except as otherwise stated, the information contained herein is given as of April 23, 2024.
-Figures in this Circular are expressed in United States dollars ("\$" or "U\$\$"), the same currency that the Corporation uses in its consolidated financial statements for the year ended December 31, 2023 (the "Annual Financial Statements"), unless otherwise stated.
-As at December 31, 2023, and April 23, 2024 (the effective date of this Circular), the value of the Canadian dollar ("C\$"), based on the Bank of Canada's daily average exchange rate, was U\$\$0.74 and U\$\$0.73, respectively.
+Except as otherwise stated, the information contained herein is given as of April 25, 2025.
+Figures in this Circular are expressed in United States dollars ("\$" or "US\$"), the same currency that the Corporation uses in its consolidated financial statements for the year ended December 31, 2024 (the "Annual Financial Statements"), unless otherwise stated.
+As at December 31, 2024, and April 25, 2025 (the effective date of this Circular), the value of the Canadian dollar ("C\$"), based on the Bank of Canada's daily average exchange rate, was US\$0.70 and US\$0.72, respectively.

-The Corporation's principal activity is the acquisition, exploration and development of mineral properties predominantly located in the Great Basin region of the United States, and the Corporation continues to hold its exploration and development assets in Turkey.
+The Corporation's principal activity is the acquisition, exploration and development of mineral properties predominantly located in the Great Basin region of the United States.
 The Corporation's material project is the past producing Black Pine mine in Idaho ("Black Pine").
-The Corporation also holds the Goldstrike project in Utah ("Goldstrike") and a 72.1% interest in the TV Tower gold-copper-silver project ("TV Tower") in Turkey.
+The Corporation also holds the Goldstrike project in Utah ("Goldstrike").